JCR77/COMP313-Assignment01/README.md

 - Patrolling, for when the player is in the same room as the AI but hasn't been seen, the AI will move between it's preset target points.
 - Following, for when the player is in the AI's sight, the AI will move towards the player.
 - Searching, for when the player was in the AI's sight, the AI will move towards the last seen location and look around.

+The support for this technology is partially there, however it isn't entirely blueprint friendly, and the AI pawns would attack each other if they could see each other, so I had to add a check to make sure it was the player pawn.
+There wasn't a whole lot of documentation for it either like there was other features.